Discover The Most Unique Places to Stay in Ireland

 The unique accommodation has been topping Irish polls, voted No.1 in the Irish Times ‘Top 50 Amazing Places to Stay in Ireland’.

 If you’re in search of a romantic getaway, then CroPod might just be the perfect accommodation you’ve been looking for.
 It’s a newly constructed underground shelter, lined with oak and plenty of light.
 You’ll be greeted will spectacular mountain views straight from your pod.

-The amazing inspiration from the design comes from ancient archaeology of Ireland.
+The amazing inspiration for the design comes from the ancient archaeology of Ireland.

 Just under 15 minutes away from the place you’ll find a variety of things to do from the folk museum, sandy beaches and some of the best traditional pubs in the country.